Syueyue/shopping/readme.txt

-creating a new brance is quick
+creating a new brance is quick&simple